josomo/polylingual-api-calls/README.md

-polylingual-api-calls
+###polylingual-api-calls

-experimenting with languages by calling different apis and storing to databases for the uniquelyphilly project
+experimenting with different languages by building programs/scripts to perform api calls for [uniquelyphilly](http://github.com/josomo/uniquelyphilly)